 This incredibly popular piece of travel gear is essential for a variety of reasons – whether you are checking a bag or just carrying on your luggage.
 They can also be used for road trips – for all of the same reasons listed below.

 - Cubes can be purchased in multiple colors.
 That makes it easier to easily separate clothing for different family members.
+Get a different color for each person in your family, and designate that their color.

 - Cubes can also be used to separate out outfits for different portions of your vacation on long trips.
 For instance, when we traveled on our Adventures by Disney trip to England and France, we stayed in three different hotels.
 I only pulled out the packing cubes I needed for each stay, making it much easier to pack and unpack.